0xjcf/ignite-element/README.md

 - **Flexible Style Support**: Inject global styles or define custom styles for your components.
 - **Modern Templating**: Use `lit-html` for dynamic, efficient templates.
 - **Developer Friendly**: A consistent API for managing state across different libraries.
+- **TypeScript Support**: ignite-element is written in TypeScript, providing type safety and seamless integration with the chosen state management library.
+- **Dependency-Free**: ignite-element has no dependencies and solely relies on web standards that are in place.

+### Web Standards

+ignite-element leverages the following web standards:

+1. **Custom Elements**: Define your own HTML tags and control their behavior.
+[Learn more about Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+2. **Shadow DOM**: Encapsulate styles and markup to ensure they do not clash with other components.
+[Learn more about Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
+3. **HTML Templates**: Use `<template>` elements to define reusable chunks of HTML that can be instantiated with JavaScript.
+[Learn more about HTML Templates](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template).
+4. **ES Modules**: Enable component import/export and maintain modularity.
+[Learn more about ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

+These standards ensure compatibility, reusability, and performance for modern web applications.

 ## Quickstart